ibell/coolprop/Readme.txt

 Changelog:

+2.1.0 (revision 152)
+Added the fluids Hydrogen, Oxygen, and Helium
+Added the output term 'accentric' to get the accentric factor of the fluid Checking of input temperature now yields errors for bad temperatures below fluid min temp Fixed T(h,p) and T(s,p) in two-phase region
+Fixed Units on surface tension to N/m

 2.0.6 (revision 147)
 Fixed entropy of humid air at above-atomospheric pressure (Typo in RP-1485) Added specific heat of humid air